zukunft/zukunft.com/docs/llm/pending_prio_2.md

 from the symbol to the math triple instead of adding the extra hop; if values keyed by a symbol should show their siblings too, categories() needs to follow 'is symbol for' and 'name of' before the 'is a' step (see verbs::CATEGORY_VERBS)

+## the linked component of a component has no form field

+the component page now shows the linked component with its link type (components.linked_component_id and components.component_link_type_id, base_views.json "system show field linked component"), and the two fields travel over the database, the api and the page url like every other component field, but neither the component add nor the component edit view has a select for them, so today only an api or url call can set the link. the same gap exists for the older link_type_id, so both fields need one change that adds a component selector and a component link type selector to the component form and covers them in the add and change component workflow tests

+## the change log sql generator emits an empty field at the new_id position

+two committed fixtures contain a double comma, which is invalid sql: src/test/resources/db/triple/triple_insert_log_111150000000001_user.sql has 'INSERT INTO changes (..., new_value, new_id,, row_id)' (7 column slots for 6 values) and src/test/resources/db/log/change_values_big_insert.sql has the parameter list '(bigint,smallint,smallint,numeric,,text)' (6 type slots for 5 parameters). in both the empty slot sits exactly where the new_id of a typed field is written, so a field is added to the column resp. the parameter list with an empty name or type while its value is not added.

+library::sql_format is not the source: formatting the same statement with the stray comma removed produces a correct aligned line. change::db_field_values_types adds every field with a real name, so the empty entry appears further down, where sql_par_field_list is turned into the column and parameter lists of the insert (see sql_creator::sql_insert_log and var_name_new_id).

+since the fix of the sql_format_insert fatal, sql_format keeps the malformed statement on one line instead of placing it on the column grid, like every other statement it cannot parse, so the broken sql is visible in the fixture itself; fixing the generator changes the two fixtures and needs its own change

+## the column style of a read only show component is not applied

+view_exe::dsp_entries appends a 'side' component to the current row without a wrapper and uses its style only as the style of the whole row (the last component of the row wins), so a per component column style works for a form component, which wraps itself in its style div in html_base::form_field, but not for a read only 'system show ...' component, whose renderer returns plain text.

+the visible effect is in src/test/resources/web/html/views_by_id/ref/17_ref_del_29.html, where 'Reference type: wikidataExternal key: Q167' and 'source: URL:' are glued into one line although the ref_del components carry col-md-4 and col-md-8. the same symptom in view_relation_del was fixed by dropping the 'side', because its show components carry no style at all and were never meant to share a row; ref_del instead wants the two column layout, so the fix is to let a show component wrap its own style div like a form field does, which changes every page that gives a show component a style and needs its own change